nabu-platform/nabu-documentation/examples/web/page-builder/Custom Vue Component.md

 });
 ```

 Note that in ``Vue.view`` the template parameter is _optional_.
 If not filled in, it will look for a template with the same name as the component.
-In the above example if we were to remove the template declaration, it would have the same behavior as if you wrote ``template = "#hello-world"``.
+In the above example if we were to remove the template declaration, it would have the same behavior as if you wrote ``template: "#hello-world"``.

 If we then open up page builder, it will be automatically picked up and available in the dropdown.
 The input parameter ``message`` is automatically exposed and can be bound to other state or you can set a fixed value.